 Every effort will be made to maintain the student’s enrollment at MSMS, but there are situations in which the evidence suggests MSMS may not be the best environment for a particular student.
 These situations are usually related to the student’s capacity to perform successfully academically, to remain safe, and to function independently in both the

 academic and residential settings of MSMS.
+As noted above, a student’s right to access a free and adequate public education resides at the home district.
 In summary, MSMS values the mental wellbeing of all its students, and its officials will do their best to help students make the most of this “opportunity for excellence.”

 WITHDRAWAL